- What is Build to Let Mortgage?

 What is Build to Let Mortgage?

-A Build to Let mortgage is a specialised loan designed for property developers like you who aim to construct buildings for the rental market.
+A Build to Let mortgage is a special loan for property developers who want to build homes or flats to rent out.

-In simple terms, it’s a loan that helps you cover the costs of both land purchase and the construction phase of your project.
+In simple terms, it’s a loan that helps you pay for the land and the cost of building the property from scratch.

 How Does Build to Let Finance Work?